peerlibrary/meteor-reactive-publish/README.md

 and reactive variables.

-Publish function's `this` is extended with `this.autorun` which behaves the same as `Tracker.autorun`, but you can return a cursor of array of cursors you want to publish.
+Publish function's `this` is extended with `this.autorun` which behaves the same as `Tracker.autorun`, but you can return a cursor of array of cursors you want to publish, and `this` inside the computation function is bound to the publish context.
 Moreover, computation is automatically stopped when subscription is stopped.
 If you use `Tracker.autorun` you have to take care of this yourselves.

 Server side only.